CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 1. Activate the search plugin
 2. Place the CurrySearch Sidebar Widget on your Site

+== Frequently Asked Questions ==

+= Is CurrySearch going to slow down my site? =

+No. Evaluation and ranking of the search results is done on our servers.
+Your site mearly fetches a list of relevant post-ids per search query.

+= I published a new post.
+But CurrySearch does not find it yet! =

+For now, you will have to manually re-index for every change of content.
+Go to Settings -> CurrySearch for that.

+This will be improved in future versions.

+= Something is not working as expected! =

+Please contact us or create an issue on the [CurrySearch GitHub Repository](https://github.com/CurrySoftware/CurrySearch-WordPress).
+We will be happy to help you!

+= How long does CurrySearch take to index my content? =

+If you have fewer than 1000 posts: in a matter of seconds.
+If you have fewer than 10000 posts: in a matter of minutes.

 == Screenshots ==

 1. Filter your advanced search results by tag